schlae/crt-driver2/README.md

 # crt-driver2
-New circuits for driving cathode ray tubes
+This repository will eventually contain some cool new circuits for driving small cathode ray tubes.